 There is ongoing concern from privacy advocates, regulators and others regarding data privacy and security issues, and the number of jurisdictions with data privacy and security laws has been increasing.
 Also, there are ongoing public policy discussions regarding whether the standards for de-identification, anonymization or pseudonymization of health information are sufficient, and the risk of re-identification sufficiently small, to adequately protect patient privacy.
 BTX expects that there will continue to be new proposed and amended laws, regulations and industry standards concerning privacy, data protection and information security in the United States, such as the California Consumer Privacy Act, or CCPA, which went into effect on January 1, 2020 and has been amended several times.
 Further, a new California privacy law, the California Privacy Rights Act, or CPRA, was passed by California voters on November 3, 2020.
-The CPRA will create additional obligations with respect to processing and storing personal information that are scheduled to take effect on January 1, 2023 (with certain provisions having retroactive effect to January 1, 2022).
+The CPRA will create additional obligations with respect to January 1, 2022).
 Additionally, a new Virginia privacy law, the Comprehensive Data Protection Act, or the VCDPA, was signed into law on March 2, 2021 and is also scheduled to take effect on January 1, 2023.
-The VCDPA will impose many similar obligations regarding the processing and storing of personal information as the CCPA and the CPRA.
+The VCDPA will impose many similar obligations regarding the processing and storing of personal information as the CPRA.
 Other U.S. states also are considering omnibus privacy legislation, and industry organizations regularly adopt and advocate for new standards in these areas.